Anonymous1223334444/Show_Hotel/README.md

 ### After the installation of all packages run the django server with:
     python3 ~/Projet_SGBD_DITI1/mysql/manage.py runserver
-### Check the app layout and test the functionnality.
+### Check the app layout and test the functionnalities.
 It's yours now 😁️ !